mobarski/alpaca-libre/README.md

 Small research project - how much it would cost to create Alpaca-like dataset using slightly different approach. **All data byproducts are CC0-licensed**.

-Remember that developing a model based on data **you** generated via model API might violate the terms of service of that model API provider.
+Remember that developing a model based on data **you** generated via model API might violate the terms of service of the model API provider.

 # References